lakka-switch/documentation/faq.md

 Don't worry, your Switch is not bricked.
 You most probably left it in RCM mode for a prolonged period and it ran out of battery.
 Plus, the calibration may be wrong.

-First, hold the power button for twelve seconds to make sure that the Switch if off, then place it on the dock and wait for it to charge at 100%.
+First, hold the POWER button for twelve seconds to make sure that the Switch if off, then place it on the dock and wait for it to charge at 100%.
 Don't forget that the battery is decalibrated !

 &nbsp;
 > **How do I update Lakka ?**